AppleGamer22/applegamer22.github.io/content/posts/go/randomly-timed_memory_leak.md

 	case <-s.Signals:
 }
 ```
-This part of the code is how I used to implement the CLI functionality that waits for either

-* a timer (with user-specified duration) to end.
-This is triggered by a `time.Time` object sent to the channel returned by the `time.After` function, which occurs after the duration specified in the function's input.
-* or for the user to manually stop the screensaver inhibitor.
-This is triggered by a channel that listens for terminations signals sent to the programs by either the operating system, or the user via the command-line shell.

 # Potential Channel Leaks
 The issue starts when the user terminates the screen inhibitor session before the timer (with the duration specified in the CLI's arguments) ends.
 According to the documentation of [`time.After`](https://pkg.go.dev/time#After)[^1]: